Noumansoomro145/NAVTTC-CIT/day_2.md

 3. In dynamic web page, Information are change frequently.
 4. Dynamic web page takes more time for loading.
 5. In dynamic web pages, database is used.

+# Static Website Architecture

+Static sites have consist of HTML, CSS, and Javascript that are delivered directly to the user’s browser.
+There is no computation involved in creating the page that will be transmitted to the user, and there is no database that needs to be queried to generate the page.
+There are some advantages and disadvantages to this approach, and I cover why you want to develop using a static paradigm in my article on the Features of Static Websites.
+Suffice it to say that this simpler design does have some significant benefits.